The Weil Decoration of the Horrocks-Mumford Bundle: The Horrocks-Mumford bundle

-In~\cite{HulekHM}, Hulek discusses various descriptions of the $\HM$-bundle, among them a construction via monads which we presently review.
+Among the various constructions of the $\HM$-bundle, cf.\ \cite{HulekHM}, we presently review the original one via monads from~\cite{hm}.
 Since we solely work with $X=\PP^4$, we simply write $\CO$ for $\CO_{\PP^4}$ etc. Further, we define for any $\kk$-vector space $W$ the sheaf